Program objectives

 Apply

-Applications for the Spring 2026 Master of Counseling Online are now open!
+Applications for the Fall 2026 Master of Counseling online degree program are now open!

-Applications for Fall 2025 admission closed on Feb.
-1. Applicants interested in applying for Spring 2026 admission should submit all required application materials by Aug.
+Applicants interested in applying for Fall 2026 admission should submit all required application materials by Feb.
 1 to ensure that their application will be considered.

 Students admitted to the Master of Counseling online degree program can begin the fall or spring semester.
 The Master of Counseling program offers both on-campus and online degree program options.
 Information about the Master of Counseling on-campus degree program can be found on the Counseling, MC (Master of Counseling) on-campus degree program overview webpage.